Python Data Analysis Library¶

 Combined with the excellent IPython toolkit and other libraries, the environment for doing data analysis in Python excels in performance, productivity, and the ability to collaborate.

-pandas does not implement significant statistical modeling outside of linear and panel regression; for this, look to the statsmodels project.
+pandas does not implement significant modeling functionality outside of linear and panel regression; for this, look to statsmodels and scikit-learn.
 More work is still needed to make Python a first class statistical modeling environment, but we are well on our way toward that goal.

 What do our users have to say?¶